Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 Be courteous.
 Say thank you.
 Clean up after yourselves in shared spaces.
 And if you have requests, bring them with kindness.

 We want you to have a great stay.
 But that works best when everyone plays by the same hospitality playbook.
+We’re not just here to keep the lights on — we’re here to protect every guest’s experience.

 Group travel doesn’t have to be chaos.
 With a little consideration, it can be magic — with memorable moments, laughter that doesn’t echo through three floors, and a checkout that doesn’t involve apologies.